 Thirteen prize levels also help to boost interest and keep people coming back for more.
 Every time you buy a ticket, you can know that you have a 1 in 13 chance of winning any prize at all.
 The odds of winning the big one are quite a bit longer than that, but it’s nice to know that you have a realistic chance not to end up empty-handed with any particular ticket.

 Since it was established in 2004, EuroMillions drawings have awarded dozens of €100,000,000+ prizes.
 Other lotteries sometimes top the magic €100 million mark, but none do it with the frequency of this one.

 How EuroMillions Lottery Works

 EuroMillions is played by selecting five main numbers from 1-50 and two additional “lucky star” numbers from 1-12.
-Two drawings are held each week and jackpots roll over from one drawing to the next if nobody wins.
-It is when this lottery goes a few drawings in a row that it really starts to get going.
+Two drawings are held each week and jackpots rollover from one drawing to the next if nobody wins.
+When this lottery goes a few drawings in a row, it really starts to get going.

-Seven numbers are chosen at random in each drawing and you win the top prize if all seven match those on your ticket.
-In addition to the main prize, EuroMillions tickets offers twelve additional prize tiers for two or more numbers.
+Seven numbers are chosen at random in each drawing, and you win the top prize if all seven match those on your ticket.
+In addition to the main prize, EuroMillions tickets offer twelve additional prize tiers for two or more numbers.
 In all, the odds of winning any crash prize are 1 in 13.